krkimery/makostats/README.md

 I would like to replace the existing data storage solution(s) with an object store capable of time-travel, to enable back-testing of ranking algorithms.
 Alternatively, I could pursue boring/traditional DBs.

 At some point in the distant future, I would like to integrate all of this with a simple web framework (just because).
+A more medium-term front-end development would be to use a simple plotting library like matplotlib to visualize data.

 # (Ongoing) Refactor